jotorocks/Sam3X-Firmware/README.md

 which based on Tonokip RepRap firmware rewrite based off of Hydra-mmm firmware.
 Some ideas were also taken from Teacup, Grbl and Marlin.

-## Features

-- Supports cartesian, delta and core xy/yz printers.
-- RAMP acceleration support.
-- Path planning for higher print speeds.
-- Trajectory smoothing for smoother lines.
-- Nozzle pressure control for improved print quality with RAMPS.
-- Fast - 40000 Hz and more stepper frequency is possible with a 16 MHz AVR.
-- Support for Arduino Due based boards allowing much faster speeds.
-- Multiple extruder supported (max.
-6 extruder).
-- Standard ASCII and improved binary (Repetier protocol) communication.
-- Autodetect the command protocol, so it will work with any host software.
-- Important parameters are stored in EEPROM and can easily be modified without recompilation of the firmware.
-- Automatic bed leveling.
-- Mixed extruder.
-- Detection of heater/thermistor decoupling.
-- 2 fans plus thermistor controlled fan.
-- Multi-Language support, switchable at runtime.
-- Stepper control is handled in an interrupt routine, leaving time for filling caches for next move.
-- PID control for extruder/heated bed temperature.
-- Interrupt based sending buffer (Arduino library normally waits for the recipient to receive written data)
-- Small RAM memory print, resulting in large caches.
-- Supports SD-cards.
-- mm and inches can be used for G0/G1
-- Arc support
-- Dry run : Execute yout GCode without using the extruder.
-This way you can test for non-extruder related failures without actually printing.

 ## Controlling firmware

 Also you can control the firmware with any reprap compatible host, you will only get